 Topics like breastfeeding, circumcision, preventative care, mental health, learning disabilities, and menstruation may be interpreted very differently in your new country than they would at home.
 Expat parents might struggle between trusting their pediatrician’s knowledge while still feeling the need to do their own independent research.
 However, if your pediatrician is experienced serving expat parents, they should be open to a broad discussion on sensitive topics.
 Subscribing to parenting magazines from your old home and the new one will shed some light on how different cultures address these topics.

 Who covers the pediatrician on their day off?
 Do they have a team member who offers house calls?
 Are they part of a clinic system which includes specialists – especially handy when those persistent ear infections flare up!
 Who is responsible for administering routine vaccines?
 Is it them or a member of their team such as a nurse.
 A pediatrician is just one member of a healthcare team and it’s important to get a sense of how things work.

 Sometimes small bills can add up very quickly!
 You want to understand how their billing system works and how you will be reimbursed by your insurance company.
 Some pediatric offices have direct billing programs while others will permit 30 day invoicing or flexible terms.

 Finally, Ask Your Child!

 What did they like and dislike about their previous pediatrician at home?
 Some children might be too young to articulate this, but you might be surprised by what you learn.
 Their comfort in a medical office is paramount.
 It makes for smooth appointments and confident diagnoses.
 The availability of toys, child-friendly decor, and complimentary stickers might rank high on your child’s list of must-haves.
 Or not at all!
 Your child might express a strong preference for a doctor who is the same gender as them or prefer an office that isn’t too loud and crowded.
 Don’t be afraid to ask them to weigh in!

-- Choosing the Best Expatriate Health insurance Plan
+- Choosing the Best International Health insurance Plan